IBM/SalesEnablement-SterlingDataExchange-V2-L3/docs/ClientDemonstration.md

 ![type:video](_videos/SterlingDataExchange-ClientDemoWalkthrough-final copy.mp4)

 ## Configure FileZilla for partner2

-To configure FileZilla for **partner2** both the File Gateway route address and port number will be needed.
+CHange Test  1 2 3  To configure FileZilla for **partner2** both the File Gateway route address and port number will be needed.

 1. Return to the OpenShift web console and click on the **sterling-fg-b2bi-asi-internal-route** route on the **Routes** page.